 It happens rarely, but some people may have serious side effects when taking lisinopril.

 Tell a doctor straightaway if you get:

-- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), sore throat and fever and getting infections more easily - these are signs of blood or bone marrow disorder
+- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (for example bleeding from the gums or bruising more easily than usual), sore throat and fever and getting infections more easily - these can be signs of blood or bone marrow disorder

-- severe tummy pain - this is a sign of an inflamed pancreas
+- severe tummy pain - this can be a sign of an inflamed pancreas

 Serious allergic reaction

 In rare cases, it’s possible to have a serious allergic reaction to lisinopril.

 A serious allergic reaction is an emergency.
 Contact a doctor straight away if you think you or someone around you is having a serious allergic reaction.

 The warning signs of a serious allergic reaction are:

 - getting a skin rash that may include itchy, red, swollen, blistered or peeling skin